 The XMHD solver is then validated using the Brio-Wu shock tube test, producing results consistent with the ideal MHD solver in Athena++.
+At high densities, ions and electrons temperature immediately equilibrate to a common temperature that is consistent with the single fluid assumption of ideal MHD.
 At low densities, the solution departs noticeably from the ideal MHD results but remains stable and free of oscillations.
 The solver is further tested in the ideal MHD limit by propagating linear MHD waves, which exhibit the expected second-order convergence consistent with the PLM reconstruction and RK2 time integration.
 Second-order convergence is also confirmed in the resistive MHD limit through the diffusion of a Gaussian magnetic-field profile.
 In the low density regime corresponding to the Hall MHD limit, the XMHD solver reproduces Hall drift waves in regions with density gradients and captures the linear dispersion relation in agreement with analytical predictions.
 Lastly, the solver is fully compatible with Parthenon’s AMR framework, preserving the divergence-free condition of the magnetic field via specialized prolongation and restriction operators during refinement.